Approximate Bayesian inference from noisy likelihoods with Gaussian process emulated MCMC: Numerical experiments

-We were unable to obtain reasonable posterior approximations for the theta-Ricker model using \BLFI{}.
-The main reason for this was that log-SL behaves irregularly on some boundary regions of the parameter space where the method typically needs to evaluate.
-This produces a vicious cycle where a poor global GP fit due to a serious model misspecification causes next evaluation locations to be uninformative which further causes the GP fit to remain poor.
+We were unable to obtain reasonable posterior approximations in our theta-Ricker experiment using \BLFI{}.
+The main reason for this was that log-SL behaves irregularly on certain boundary regions of the parameter space where the method typically needs to evaluate.
+This produces a vicious cycle where a poor global GP fit causes next evaluation locations to be uninformative and the GP fit to remain poor.
 We unsuccessfully tried thresholding the log-SL values and special initialisations.
-Cropping the problematic parameter regions would likely help but is cumbersome due to the parameter correlations and would severely complicate optimising the design criteria.
+Cropping the problematic parameter regions would help but is cumbersome due to the parameter correlations and would complicate optimising the acquisition functions.
 Similar problems emerge with other techniques relying on global GP surrogate.
-Especially implementations of the BOLFI method typically excessively evaluate near the boundaries as seen e.g.~in \citet[Section 6.1.2]{Picchini2020}.
-On the other hand, \gpmh{} (and \mhblfi{}) produced accurate results and gracefully avoided the problematic regions when initialised near the posterior modal area.
-Namely, in the rare case a new parameter is proposed from such region, then a new log-likelihood evaluation is often triggered there.
-This point is then simply rejected without updating the GP in this special case (see \appe{} \ref{appsec:implementation_details} for further details).
-We however did observe some cases where such a proposal was accepted based on the GP model which lead to the algorithm proceeding to the problematic region and getting stuck there.
-These rare cases mostly occurred during early iterations so that restarting the algorithm with different initialisation would already help.
+Especially current implementations of BOLFI typically excessively evaluate near the boundaries as seen e.g.~in \citet{Jarvenpaa2018_acq,Picchini2020}.
+However, when initialised near the highest posterior density region, \gpmh{} and \mhblfi{} produced accurate results and gracefully avoided the problematic regions.
+Namely, if a new parameter is proposed in such a region, a new log-likelihood evaluation is often triggered there.
+This point is then simply rejected without updating the GP or having to alter the acquisition function (see \appe{} \ref{appsec:gpmodellingdetails} for details).
+In rare cases where the algorithm still enters such problematic regions and gets stuck there, the algorithm can be restarted with different initialisation.